 You’ll combine all of the dry ingredients, which includes that brewer’s yeast, and set that aside.

 Then, combine the rest of the wet ingredients together.
 You’ll add your soaked oats to this wet mixture.

 Combine everything, add the chocolate chips, and you’re all set!

 Does this bread (or any lactation baked goods, for that matter) really work?

 Maybe, maybe not.

 But when you combine galactagogues with positive milk production techniques (such as power pumping, adequate milk removal, and/or frequent nursing), you’ll certainly be doing yourself and your supply a favor in the long run.

-Not only that, but lactation baked goods are typically dense and full of calories, which is exactly what a lactating mother needs.
+Not only that, but lactation baked goods are typically dense and full of calories, which is exactly what a lactating person needs.
 Nursing hunger is real, and feeding yourself (if you can even remember to eat) often has to be a one-handed, quick task.

 That’s where your quick bread will come in handy!